Novel Coronavirus (COVID‑19)

 - In-person classes, in-person labs, and in-person exams for Dalhousie and King’s students will not resume for the spring/summer 2020 semester.
 Visit dal.ca/remoteteaching for more information on distance teaching.
 Read the most recent updates to classes, exams and placements.

 - All university travel is currently restricted until July 2, 2020, at a minimum, due to COVID-19 restrictions.
 University-funded travel is further restricted until December 31, 2020 as a cost-reduction measure.
 Read the most recent updates about university travel.

 - All those who have travelled internationally (including the United States) or outside of Nova Scotia should self-isolate upon their return for 14 days.
 For employees, this time will not be taken from an employee’s vacation or sick leave bank; employees are expected to work from home, where possible.

-- All researchers are advised that university campus-based research operations are now suspended until further notice.
-Critical COVID-19 research is exempted and will continue as a matter of urgency, will full support.
+- All researchers are advised that university campus-based research operations are suspended until further notice.
+Critical COVID-19 research is exempted and will continue as a matter of urgency, with full support.
 Exceptions will be considered for other time- or resource-sensitive critical projects.
 Please read details about suspending research operations in our memo from Friday, March 20, 2020.
 Read the most recent updates about research.

 We ask your patience as we work through additional details and decisions and will share more as the situation changes.

 For the latest information on COVID-19, please visit the Public Health Agency of Canada and Nova Scotia Public Health websites.